What is Rural?

 1.The Face of Rural America.
 The 1976 Yearbook of Agriculture.
 United States Department of Agriculture. p.
 288 http://naldc.nal.usda.gov/naldc/download.xhtml?id=IND50000181&content=PDF [PDF File] National Agricultural Library Rural Development Publications Digital Collection.

 2. "The Role of Amenities and Quality of Life in Rural Economic Growth."
 Deller, Steven C. , Tsai, Tsung-Hsiu , Marcouiller, David W. , English, Donald B.K.
 London ; New York : Routledge, 2010.
 Routledge explorations in environmental economics ; 21 p.
 83-102. http://handle.nal.usda.gov/10113/41988 Permanent Handle.
 National Agricultural Library Digital Collection.

-3. Rural America.
+3. Rural Depopulation in a Rapidly Urbanizing America.
 University of New Hampshire.
-Carsey Institute. http://carsey.unh.edu/policy/rural-america Last viewed August, 2015.
+Carsey Institute. https://carsey.unh.edu/publication/rural-depopulation Last viewed May 2019.